Home > History of Hair Loss

 Samson who lost all his hair, also, well documented in the bible, showed that his head full of hair was not only a symbol, it was also considered the actual source of his power and strength, which he lost when it was cut off by the Philistines, and not by Delilah as most people claim.

-In Ancient Egypt, wigs were serious business.
 The head was shaved for cleanliness, and presumably for coolness, and wigs were worn as protection from the sun and as a sign of regal status.

 All Pharaohs were buried with lavish head gear for wearing in the afterlife.